 Did you know that the British use a different word for zucchini than Americans do?
 They call it courgette.
 You may have already known this but did you also know that the word courgette and the word zucchini have very similar origins?

-This pasta dinner is very hearty while also being fresh.
+This pasta dinner featuring zucchini is very hearty while also being fresh.

 I used trotolle noodles, a new pasta shape available at my grocery story (don’t you love discovering new noodles?), which I cooked according to package directions.
-Into the oven went chopped al fresco sweet Italian sausage, chopped zucchini, chopped summer squash and slightly squashed cherry tomatoes.
+Into the oven went chopped sweet Italian sausage, chopped zucchini and summer squash, and slightly squashed cherry tomatoes on a large baking sheet.
 They got a douse of olive oil and salt and pepper first too, of course.

 While that all cooks, you microwave half-and-half cream mixed with some chopped fresh basil.
 Let that steep until everything else is ready.
 Then you strain the cream over the sausage mixture and stir it.
-And then toss it with pasta.
-Oh wait, one more step, pour yourself a big glass of Columbia Crest Grand Estates 2011 Cabernet Sauvignon.
-The creamy buttery flavors and the wine are amazing together.
+Lastly, toss it with cooked pasta and it’s ready to enjoy.
+This vegetable and sausage pasta is sure to be a hit for dinner.Print

 - 340g trotolle pasta noodles